Why John Lewis Kept Telling the Story of Civil Rights, Even Though It Hurt

 In 2017, Lewis spoke to TIME for the magazine’s 10 Questions feature.
 In this previously unpublished excerpt from the conversation, Lewis explained why he kept telling his story, even though it wasn’t easy for him:

-You’ve talked about the importance of telling the story [of the Civil Rights Movement] over and over again, and how it affects the people who hear it.
+You’ve talked about the importance of telling the story [of the civil rights movement] over and over again, and how it affects the people who hear it.
 But how does telling that story again and again affect you?

 Yes, when I tell the story, and I tell it over and over again, even for hundreds and thousands of students, to little children and adults who come to the office or when I’m out on the road speaking, it affects me — and sometimes it brings me to tears.
 But I think it’s important to tell it.
 Maybe it will help educate or inspire other people so they too can do something, they too can make a contribution.